What is the difference between historical weather data and forecast data for solar energy projects?

 Historical and forecast data

-Historical reports from ground-base stations & satellites and forecasts from global & local computer models
+Historical reports from ground-based stations & satellites and forecasts from global & local computer models

 CSV and JSON Results